avoy18/petitioner/readme.txt

 - Email confirmations
 - Compatible with all of the popular SMTP plugins (uses wp_mail behind the scenes)

+**Extremely lightweight and modern**
+- Vanilla JavaScript bundle weighs in at ~4KB gzipped
+- Theme-friendly CSS variables let you match any brand quickly
+- Rich hooks and filters make third-party integrations effortless

 == Development and Source Code ==